I visit other universities and do workshops for researchers of all ages and stages…

 These short workshops help competent academic writers become outstanding and persuasive scholarly communicators.
-Each of the workshops in the list below runs for one hour online.
-Each session can be run seperately, or stacked together into a one or two day intensive workshop:
+Run times are included for each session.
+These sessions can be run seperately, or stacked together into a one or two day intensive workshop:

 - Write clearer sentences (1 hour)

 - Write logically connected sentences (1 hour)

 - How to write with less word clutter (1 hour)

 - How to write about other people’s research (1 hour)

 - Write more compelling sentences (1 hour)

 - How to write an abstract for a journal paper (1 hour)